 Established in 2014, the Colonel Mike Randerson Scholarship is an annual endowed scholarship created to help qualified veteran students, including active duty military, Guard, Reserve and/or their dependents who wish to attend the college.
 The Colonel Mike Randerson Scholarship recognizes the efforts of outstanding military students who exemplify Randerson's dedication to service and education.
-For more information, visit the following website at www.ccis.edu/tuition-financial-aid/scholarships/online-evening.
+For more information, visit the following website at Scholarships for Columbia College Global Students.